carp-lang/Carp/docs/LanguageGuide.md

 (register blah (Fn [Int Int] String) "exit") ;; Will register the function 'blah' but use the name 'exit' in the emitted C code.

-(register-type Apple) ;; Register an opaque C type (register-type Banana [price Double, size Int]) ;; Register an external C-structs, this will generate getters, setters and updaters.
+(register-type Apple) ;; Register an opaque C type (register-type Banana [price Double, size Int]) ;; Register an external C-struct, this will generate getters, setters and updaters.
 ```

 Often type names in C are lowercase (e.g. `size_t`) and just registering them will be problematic since Carp thinks that such variables are generic types.